Janseuwu/EnterLearning/README.md

 # EnterLearning

-EnterLearning is a browser extension for ItsLearning, that allows the user to search for classes using the "Enter" key.
+EnterLearning is a browser extension for ItsLearning, that adds various features to the site, such as enabling the use of "Enter" under class search.
+For a full list of features see [Features](#Features)

 ## Installation

+The extension for firefox can be found on [Mozilla's Add-on site](https://addons.mozilla.org/en-US/firefox/addon/enterlearning/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search)
+For Chrome users, we are still working on uploading it to the webshop.
+For now, you can manually install it.

+### Cloning the repo

-First, clone the repo with `git clone`.
-Afterwards, follow the installation instructions for your browser.
+Clone the repo with `git clone`.
 The `src/` directory contains everything needed for the extension including assets and manifest.

 ### Chrome installation